LASER-Yi/homebridge-mi-acpartner/README.md

     ]
 ```

-Use this [method](https://github.com/aholstenson/miio/blob/master/docs/protocol.md#) to get you AC's IR signal.Then fill into the customize tag(If we don't support you ac brand and preset yet).
+Use this [method](https://github.com/aholstenson/miio/blob/master/docs/protocol.md#) to get you AC's signal.Then fill into the customize tag(If we don't support you ac brand and preset yet).

  4. Restart Homebridge.